scorpiox-beam

 Sender Connects

-The sender runs scorpiox-beam send <file> <host>.
-It opens a TCP connection to the receiver and sends the binary header with the filename and file size.
+The sender opens a TCP connection to the receiver, computes the xxHash64 checksum of the file, and sends the binary header with filename, size, and hash.

 3